 - Custom JMX instrumentation by YAML: View custom JMX metrics with a YAML custom instrumentation file.

-- JVM metrics page: Collect metrics from the most common application servers via JMX.
+- JVM metrics page: Collect metrics from the most common application servers through JMX.

 All other changes require an agent restart, which means restarting the JVM.

-If you encounter problems with the Java agent, see our troubleshooting information:
+If you encounter problems with the Java agent, see the troubleshooting documentation.

 If you need more help, check out these support and learning resources:

 - Browse the Explorers Hub to get help from the community and join in discussions.